hy-lei/r-testing/README.md

 ```R
 library(testthat)
 ```
-to check the installation is successful.
+to check if the installation is successful.

 ### Running the demo